Bury Cyclists' Touring Club

 Our main activity is a regular programme of Sunday rides (we call runs) covering a distance of between 40 to 100 miles depending on the season and the weather.

 There are two groups A & B. The B group rides are at an easier pace.
 It doesn't matter what type of bike you ride.
+For the comfort of other riders in the group, a bike with mudguards is preferred in wet weather.

 For those who only want a morning ride, there is always the option to ride just part way and return early.